Vestec (Prague-West District)

 Vestec is a municipality and village in Prague-West District in the Central Bohemian Region of the Czech Republic.
-It has about 3,200 inhabitants.
+It has about 3,300 inhabitants.

 Etymology

-The name is derived from the word ves, i.e. 'village'.
+The name is derived from the Czech word ves, i.e. 'village'.

 Geography

 Vestec is located south of Prague, in its immediate vicinity.
-It lies in a flat agricultural landscape of the Prague Plateau.
-In the centre of the municipality is Vestecký pond, supplied by a brook called Olšanský potok.
+It lies in a flat agricultural landscape in the Prague Plateau.
+In the centre of the municipality is the fishpond Vestecký rybník, supplied by the stream Olšanský potok.

 History

 The first written mention of Vestec is in a deed of King Charles IV from 1360.
 The village was then a part of the Kostelec estate (today Zbořený Kostelec within Týnec nad Sázavou).
 From 1454, Vestec was a property of the Old Town of Prague.
 From the 17th century until the establishment of an independent municipality, Vestec belonged to the Dolní Břežany estate and was owned mainly by the Prague archbishopric.

 Transport

 The D0 motorway (part of the European route E50) runs south of Vestec, just outside the municipal territory.